 With iconic bonefish destinations like the Bahamas, Belize, Cuba, and Mexico accessible to many anglers in the States, it’s important to know what flies fish are taking and where.

 A commercial fly tier, McKnight is well-known for his extraordinary fly tying capabilities and designing patterns that fish simply cannot resist.
-He was kind enough to share the five flies every bonefish angler should have in the Bahamas:
+He was kind enough to share five bonefish flies every bonefish angler should have in the Bahamas:

 Doug McKnight's Fly Box - With shrimp being the primary meal of choice for bonefish, it's not surprising that the top four flies, and arguably the fifth, are shrimp imitations.